 What Happens If I Don’t Use the Runner’s Lawyer or Doctor?

 If you take the money and don’t use the runner’s lawyer or doctor, you can have some big problems as seen by these real examples.

-Example 1 — case was delayed and client was assaulted
+Example 1 — Case was delayed and our client was assaulted

 We represented a client who took money from two different runners just before we received a settlement offer on the case.
 Before we could settle the case, we received substitution letters from two different personal injury lawyers, both trying to take the case at the same time.